 Like an Offenbachian Marie Antoinette

-Strangled by wicked bourgeois1
+Strangled by wicked bourgeois1, a marionette

 Lady Guinevere precociously entangled